User Needs

 How can designers promote user needs in organizations that prioritize business goals over user experience?

-Designers can promote user needs in organizations that prioritize business goals when they show how user-centered design directly contributes to the achievement of those business objectives.
-They can present case studies and evidence showing that an improved user experience leads to higher satisfaction, increased loyalty, and ultimately, greater revenue and market share.
-Designers can also use prototypes and user feedback to make a compelling case for the value of user-centered design approaches.
-Designers can—and should—also ensure stakeholders are aware of accessibility requirements.
-When designers align user needs with business goals, they can create a win-win situation where both users and the organization benefit.
+Designers can do this when they show how user-centered design makes a direct contribution to the achievement of those business objectives.
+They can present case studies and evidence that shows how an improved user experience really does lead to higher satisfaction, increased loyalty and—ultimately—greater revenue and market share.
+Designers can also use prototypes and user feedback to make a strong case for the sheer value of user-centered design approaches.
+Designers can—and should—also make sure that stakeholders are aware of accessibility requirements.
+When designers get user needs aligned with business goals, they can create a win-win situation—one where both users and the organization benefit.

 Watch our Master Class How To Get People Who Don’t Get Design with Morgane Peng, Design Director at Société Générale for insights into how to bridge the divide between stakeholders and designers.